 Outpatient sessions focus on education, individual and group counseling, and teaching you how to cope without alcohol or drugs.
 Outpatient treatment can be useful as a stand-alone treatment or as part of a long-term program.
 It typically lasts three to six months with a commitment of 10 to 12 hours per week to start.
-If you’re ready to get the four benefits of outpatient care for addiction, contact Sunflower Wellness at 855.730.8825.
+If you’re ready to get the four benefits of outpatient care for addiction, contact Sunflower Wellness Retreat at 855.730.8825.

 1. Flexible Schedules

 Residential treatment requires 24/7 commitment.
 As a result, you have to put everything else on hold.
 Doing so can lead to consequences such as losing your job or dropping out of school.
 It can also put a strain on your spouse or children.
 You may avoid rehab if the consequences are too great.

 Outpatient recovery programs give you the flexibility you need to balance therapy with other commitments in your life.
 You can work or go to school when you need to, allowing you to meet with your therapist when it is convenient.
 Having that type of flexibility allows you to dedicate yourself to your recovery.